EQUIPMENT LEVELS FOR CARS

 "options" that are actually part of a vehicle's standard equipment.

-Vehicle Market Research International (VMR) has done extensive
+Vehicle Market Research International (VMR) does extensive

 exactly what he or she should be paying for.